livingdocsIO/documentation/content/reference/project-config/content-types.md

 The example above would put a padding of 20px on documents in the editor to give some space on the sides.

+The editor wrapper holds all other content and serves as the overarching container for all components, so no content can be dropped outside of this wrapper.

 ## Metadata

 Metadata can be freely configured for each content-type.
 An article might have different metadata fields than an image gallery.